sjohner/jhnr.ch/content/blog/microsoft-azure-datacenter-switzerland.md

 No word from Microsoft about pricing yet.
 But based on the experience of the also relatively new French datacenters, one can assume that Office 365 will be available at the same price from the Swiss datacenters as it is already offered from the European datacenters.

 The same probably goes for Azure pricing.
-In this sense, services from the Swiss Azure cloud can be expected to add about 10% to the prices in the North and West Europe regions as it is the case for the French datacenters.
+In this sense, services from the Swiss Azure cloud can be expected to add about 10%-20% to the prices in the North and West Europe regions - depending with which region you are going to compare prices - as it is the case for the French datacenters.

 # Will my data stay in Switzerland?